goatcorp/DIPs/text/0000-formal-subteams.md

 This will induce some degree of organisational burden amongst goatcorp (specifically goat) while everything is being set up.

 Aspects of the goatcorp ecosystem will be entrusted to people who aren't goat, which could potentially mean the wrong call is made with goatcorp permissions.
 Hopefully we pick the right people!

+There also exists the risk of the community becoming insular, with new people feeling disinclined to join.
+We have generally done a good job of managing this so far, but it's something we need to keep in mind.
+We need to make sure that these teams bring people together, not keep them out.

 # Rationale and alternatives